Greece4ever/pythematics/poly.md

 ZeroDivisionError: float division by zero
 ```

-Perhaps the most **powerful** but hard to get working method is the **Durand–Kerner** method which gives all complex roots of Polynomial equations, the only downside being this is limited to Polynomials (On the other hand Newton and Secant work on non-polynomial equations)
+Perhaps the most **powerful**  method is the **Durand–Kerner** method which gives all complex roots of Polynomial equations, the only downside being this is limited to Polynomials (On the other hand Newton and Secant work on non-polynomial equations)

 Let's consider the following Polynomial